Stainless Steel 316

 Stainless Steel round bars and channels of various sizes

-316L is a low carbon-chromium-nickel-molybdenum austenitic stainless steel with good strength and excellent corrosion resistance, as supplied in the annealed condition with a typical Brinell hardness of 175.
+Stainless Steel 316: Available in round, flat, square, hexagonal, and tubular forms, 316L is a low carbon chromium-nickel-molybdenum austenitic stainless steel known for its excellent strength and superior corrosion resistance.
+It is supplied in the annealed condition with a typical Brinell hardness of around 175.

 Related Specifications